littlezo/s2i-base-container/base/README.md

 See also
 --------
-Dockerfile and other sources are available on https://github.com/kubesphere/s2i-base-container.
+Dockerfile and other sources are available on https://github.com/littlezo/s2i-base-container.
 In that repository you also can find another variants of S2I base Dockerfiles.
-Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL is called Dockerfile.rhel7.
+Dockerfile for CentOS7 is called Dockerfile, Dockerfile for CentOS8 is called Dockerfile, Dockerfile for RHEL7 is called Dockerfile.rhel7.
+Dockerfile for RHEL8 is called Dockerfile.rhel8.